 \subsection{$C^\ast$-algebra applications.}

 As fore-mentioned, we are motivated by Ozawa's Theorem \ref{Thm: Ozawa} that topologically free extreme boundary implies the $C^\ast$-selfless.
 We then obtain from Theorem \ref{MainThm}. \begin{cor} Let $G$ be a non-elementary acylindrically hyperbolic group.
 Then $G$ is $C^\ast$-selfless if and only if $G$ contains no nontrivial finite normal subgroup. \end{cor} This removes the rapid decay assumption of $G$ in \cite{AGKEP}.
-Upon completion of this note, we became aware of a recent update to the paper \cite{Oza25}, in which Ozawa independently proves Corollary \ref{MainCorollary}.
-In contrast to our method via his Theorem \ref{Thm: Ozawa}, his approach is based on de la Harpe's axiomatization of Powers' argument \cite{Pow75,HG86}.
+Upon completion of this note, we became aware of a recent update to the paper \cite{Oza25}, in which Ozawa already independently proves Corollary \ref{MainCorollary}.
+In contrast to our method via his Theorem \ref{Thm: Ozawa}, his approach is based on de la Harpe's axiomatization of Powers' argument \cite{Pow75,HG86} and does not use the compactness.
 We refer to \cite[Theorem 14]{Oza25} for details.

-Along the way, we also review several closely-related properties in $C^\ast$-algebras—such as the free semi-group property \cite{DH99}, the $P_{nai}$ property \cite{BCH94}, and paradoxical towers \cite{GGKN}.
+In the course of this work, we took a curious look at several closely-related properties in $C^\ast$-algebras, such as the free semi-group property \cite{DH99}, the $P_{nai}$ property \cite{BCH94}, and paradoxical towers \cite{GGKN}.
 We use boundary actions to provide a concise and elementary proof that these properties hold for a \textit{tamed} class of non-elementary action of $G$ on a hyperbolic space $X$.
-The notion of a tamed action is a bit technical (see Definition \ref{defn: tamed action}), but includes the class of acylindrically hyperbolic groups.
-These corresponding results in acylindrically hyperbolic groups were proved in \cite[Proposition 4.1(a)]{GO20}, \cite[Theorem 0.1]{AD19}, and \cite[Proposition 4.7]{GGKN}.
+The notion of a tamed action (see Definition \ref{defn: tamed action}) includes the class of acylindrically hyperbolic groups.
+Thus, we generalize the corresponding results in acylindrically hyperbolic groups were proved in \cite[Proposition 4.1(a)]{GO20}, \cite[Theorem 0.1]{AD19}, and \cite[Proposition 4.7]{GGKN}.
 We refer to Propositions \ref{prop: free semgigroups} and \ref{prop: paradoxical towers} for detailed statements.